 We periodically use currency forward contracts to manage a portion of foreign currency exchange rate market risk associated with trade receivables, or similar exchange rate risk associated with future sales, denominated in a currency other than the holder's functional currency.
 We also periodically use currency forward contracts to manage risk associated with other currency transactions such as intercompany dividends from foreign subsidiaries.
 These contracts generally relate to our Chemicals and Component Products operations.
 We have not entered into these contracts for trading or speculative purposes in the past, nor do we currently anticipate entering into such contracts for trading or speculative purposes in the future.
-Some of the currency forward contracts we enter into meet the criteria for hedge accounting under GAAP and are designated as cash flow hedges.
-For these currency forward contracts, gains and losses representing the effective portion of our hedges are deferred as a component of faccumulated other comprehensive income, and are subsequently recognized in earnings at the time the hedged item affects earnings.
-For the currency forward contracts we enter into which do not meet the criteria for hedge accounting, we mark-to-market the estimated fair value of such contracts at each balance sheet date, with any resulting gain or loss recognized in income currently as part of net currency transactions.
-To manage our risk, at June 30, 2007 our Chemicals Segment held a series of contracts, with expiration dates ranging from July to December 2007, to exchange an aggregate of U.S. \$30 million for Canadian dollars at exchange rate risk to exchange an aggregate of U.S. \$2.1 million for Canadian dollars at an exchange rate of Cdn \$1.13 per U.S. dollar.
-This contract does not qualify for hedge accounting and matured in July 2007.
-At June 30, 2007 the actual exchange rate was Cdn. \$1.063 per U.S. dollar.
-The estimated fair value of such foreign currency forward contracts at June 30, 2007 is not significant.
+Some of the currency forward contracts, we enter into meet the criteria for hedge accounting under GAAP and are designated as cash flow hedges.
+For these currency forward contracts, gains and losses representing the effective portion of our hedges are deferred as a component of accumulated other comprehensive income, and are subsequently recognized in earnings at the time the hedged item affects earnings.
+For the currency forward contracts we enter into which do not meet the criteria for hedge accounting.
+To manage our exchange rate risk, at September 30, 2007 our Chemicals Segment held a series of contracts, with expiration dates ranging from Cdn. \$1.163 to Cdn. \$1.165 per U.S. dollar.
+At September 30, 2007, the actual exchange rate was Cdn. \$.996 per U.S. dollar.
+The estimated fair value of such foreign currency forward contracts at September 30, 2007 is not significant.